-The National Institute for Integrative Healthcare is a leading-edge nonprofit dedicated to THERAPIES, to RESEARCH, and to EDUCATION in the fields of Energy Medicine and Energy Psychology.
-Emerging methods such as meditation, stress reduction, EFT (Emotional Freedom Techniques), and the Relaxation Response offer remarkable new potential for healing both emotional trauma and physical symptoms.
-NIIH studies these and other therapies which foster a vibrant connection between mind, body and spirit, and contribute to peak physical vitality.
+The National Institute for Integrative Healthcare (NIIH) is a leading-edge nonprofit dedicated to THERAPIES, to RESEARCH, and to EDUCATION in the fields of Energy Medicine and Energy Psychology.

-The National Institute for Integrative Healthcare has several activities: RESEARCH through the Foundation for Epigenetic Medicine, COUNSELING especially the Iraq Vets Stres Project, PUBLISHING, in association with Energy Psychology Press, the peer-reviewed journal Energy Psychology: Theory, Research, & Treatment, and TRAINING through referrals to universites with courses in the field.
+The National Institute for Integrative Healthcare has several activities: RESEARCH through the Foundation for Epigenetic Medicine, COUNSELING especially the Iraq Vets Stres Project, PUBLISHING, in association with Energy Psychology Press, the peer-reviewed journal Energy Psychology: Theory, Research, & Treatment, and EDUCATION through referrals to institutions offering training in the field.

 The National Institute for Integrative Healthcare also accepts tax-deductible donations for the relief and humanitarian projects of EFT Global.
 The epigenetic stress reduction methods promoted by NIIH have been featured in many media stories.